Probiotic: Dosage

 Probiotics are measured in colony forming units (CFU), which indicates the number of viable microorganisms in a product.
 The effective dose depends on the intended use with typical amounts ranging from 1 - 10 billion CFU/dose.
-It is important to note that products with higher CFU counts are not necessarily more effective than those with lower counts.

 Side effects

 The manipulation of the gut microbiota is complex and may cause bacteria-host interactions.
 Though probiotics are considered safe, some have concerns about their safety in certain cases.
 Some people, such as those with immunodeficiency, short bowel syndrome, central venous catheters, and cardiac valve disease, and premature infants, may be at higher risk for adverse events.
 In severely ill people with inflammatory bowel disease, a risk exists for the passage of viable bacteria from the gastrointestinal tract to the internal organs (bacterial translocation) as a consequence of bacteremia, which can cause adverse health consequences.
 Rarely, consumption of probiotics by children with lowered immune system function or who are already critically ill may result in bacteremia or fungemia (i.e., bacteria or fungi in the blood), which can lead to sepsis, a potentially fatal disease.

 Probiotic supplements typically contain between one and ten billion colony-forming units per dose.
 A higher number of CFUs does not provide additional probiotic effects, but may have unintended consequences of causing digestive discomfort, such as bloating, gas, and diarrhea.

 Lactobacillus species have been suggested to contribute to obesity in humans, but no evidence of this relationship has been found.